 - Use observation, planning and implementation cycle to create, implement and evaluate environments, individualized curriculum and activities that support developmentally, culturally and linguistically appropriate, inclusive, play and learning for children.

-- Develop strategies to respect the diversity of children and families and then empower families, and use resources that promote supportive relationships and partnerships between programs, teachers, families and their communities.
+- Develop and communicate the strategies used to respect the diversity of children and families and then empower families, and use resources that promote supportive relationships and partnerships between programs, teachers, families and their communities.

-- Apply effective positive guidance and interaction strategies that support young children's learning, self-confidence and identity.
+- Analyze and apply effective positive guidance and interaction strategies that support young children's learning, self-confidence and identity.

-- Write comprehensive developmentally appropriate curriculum plans in a variety of curriculum areas.
+- Create and write comprehensive developmentally appropriate curriculum plans in a variety of curriculum areas.